 In respect to the Salish people from the Cowichan Valley of Vancouver Island, British Columbia, only their designs and crafted items are called Cowichan.
 Their history runs back to the turn of the last century when European settlers introduced them to knitting techniques.
 To this day, many Salish knitters sustain a living by knitting their original patterns.

 Granted designs are clearly inspired by hand-knitted sweaters and graphics from all corners of the world.
 However, our true inspirations do come from growing up in the Pacific Northwest, in a climate deserving of a thick, hand-knit woolen sweater.

 Granted products are made with the highest quality 100% wool, one of Mother Nature’s true treasures.
 Wool is:

 * temperature regulating, so it keeps you warm when you're cold, but not too warm

 * insulating even when it’s wet (an important feature in the rainy Pacific Northwest)

 You can ensure a long life for your garment by dry cleaning it and by gently removing pills.
 Pills form when individual wool fibres rub up against each other and felt into small balls on the surface of the fabric.
 It's a natural and inevitable occurrence, and doesn't indicate any defect.
 Simply remove pills with your fingers or a commercial de-pilling device.

 About Our Zipper Pulls

-The wooden zipper pulls attached to brass zippers on Granted sweaters are made of salvaged yew wood from Lasquit Island, off the west coast of British Columbia, Canada.
+The wooden zipper pulls attached to brass zippers on Granted sweaters are made of salvaged yew wood from Lasquiti Island, off the west coast of British Columbia, Canada.
 They're weather resistant, durable, and no two are alike.
 In our studio, we brand the "g" logo onto these wood pulls ourselves, creating a delicious campfire smell that always makes us feel connected with the outdoors.